 Open 6.30am – 8.30pm, entrance fee RMB 40 (low season), RMB 50 (peak season).
 Take Subway Line 4 to Beigongmen Station for the North Palace gate or Xiyuan station (exit C2) for the East Palace Gate.

-This Royal Park is the gem of Beijing and perfect during the summer months.
+This Royal Park is the gem of Beijing and is perfect during the summer months.
 The Summer Palace is expansive and can take 2-3 hours to walk around.
 Take a camera and capture the rich landscapes and cultural heritage.

 4) Tiananmen Square

-5) Temple of heaven
+5) Temple of Heaven